adamchlus/specGUI/README.md

 # specGUI

-specGUI is a web based GUI for plotting spectra in real time from a number of spectrometer manufacturers.
+specGUI is a browser based GUI for plotting spectra in real time from a number of spectrometer manufacturers.
 The idea behind it was to display spectra in a unified way across all spectrometer brands and in a way in which non-experts (ie. high schoolers) would be able to understand the output.
 It was developed as part of a lab for high school students demonstrating the optical properties of leaves.